exercism/research_experiment_1/exercises/julia-1-a/README.md

 Without loss of generality we will assume that `X` starts.

-At first, you will create create a function `gamestate` that takes the game board represented a string as its sole argument and returns a Symbol describing the state of the game.
+Create a function `gamestate` that takes the game board represented a string as its sole argument and returns a Symbol describing the state of the game.
 The board will be given as a 3-line string containing `X`s, `O`s and ` `s:

 ```julia